REONTeam/libmobile/README.md

 If, however, for whatever reason (e.g. platform requirements) you cannot comply with the license, please open an issue on github, or send me an [email](mailto:esteve.varela@gmail.com).

 Exemptions:
 - Nintendo and its subsidiaries (e.g. NERD) may use and modify this code under the terms of the zero-clause BSD license.
-Sending an email as a thanks is appreciated :)